TheRealAnonymous008/quartz/content/details/economics/Scarcity, Supply, and Demand.md

 	* *Price controls create efficiency since they prevent the market from adjusting to equilibrium price*.
 		* Price ceilings transfer producer surplus to consumers, favoring consumers.
 		* Price floors transfer consumer surplus to producers, favoring producers.
 	* Price controls that are extremely low (for price floors) or extremely high (for price ceilings) compared to the actual market price are **nonbinding**.
 They more or less have no effect on the market unless equilibrium surpasses them.

-## Financial Markets
-* **Financial market** - the market for saving (producers) and borrowing (consumers).
-	* The good that is supplied is **financial capital**, the amount loaned.
-	* Interest arises from the expectation that the borrowers will return the money.
-It effectively acts as the "price"

-* Higher interest rates mean that borrowers reduce demand and increase supply.
-* How producers save their money affects supply.
-Similarly, how consumers borrow money affects demand.

-* *Usury laws act as price ceilings.*
 # Elasticity
 * **Price elasticity** is the ratio between the percentage change in the quantity and the corresponding percent change in price.
 There are various kinds of elasticity